 Register here to get started.
 You will hear back from us shortly.
 After that it’s quite simple.

 We have a most-need items list you can share with your group.
-In general, we are most in need of items that are whole grain, low in sugar, and less processed.
-High protein canned foods like hearty soups, stews, tuna, chicken and chili are excellent.
+For dry goods, items that are whole grain, low in sugar, and less processed are best.
+High protein canned foods like hearty soups, stews, beans and chili are excellent.
 Nut butters, including peanut butter are great as a protein source.
-Other foods: Canned tuna and chicken, canned fruits, vegetables, soups and stews.
-(Items with pop-top lids are very important for our clients without kitchens.)
-Grains like oatmeal, rice, and cereal.
-Lentils and beans, canned or dry.
-Snack bars, dried fruit, granola, nuts and trail mix are excellent for our clients without kitchens and for families with children.
+Other foods: cooking oil, canned tuna and chicken, canned fruits, and vegetables.
+(Items with pop-top lids are important for our clients without kitchens.)
+Grains like oatmeal, rice, and lentils, beans, canned or dry.
+Snack bars (preferably whole grain, low sugar), dried fruit, granola, nuts and trail mix are excellent for our clients without kitchens and for families with children.
 Boxed alternative milks are always appreciated for our clients who can’t drink dairy.
 Unopened, unused toiletries, personal hygiene items and women’s products are also appreciated.
-This list is a general guideline.
-We will gladly accept your donations and hope you’ll consider avoiding high-sugar or highly processed foods to help us feed our clients wholesome and nutritious options.

 Unfortunately, some of the most affordable non-perishable foods also have the highest sugar, sodium and processing.
 These foods may be high calorie but often have very low nutritional value in a balanced diet.
-We do our best to offer clients wholesome, nutritious options and ask that you avoid donating high sugar snack foods, desserts, candies and sugary beverages.
+We do our best to offer clients wholesome, nutritious options and ask that you avoid donating high sugar, highly processed snack foods, desserts, candies and sugary beverages.

 Our sole mission is food.
 We don’t accept any clothing, shoes, backpacks or apparel.
 Numerous Boulder charities will gladly accept your clothing donations and make them available to those in need.
 Just ask us and we can steer you to those agencies!